 You can buy a single ticket (valid for 1 hour) from the bus- or tram driver.
 Most trams in Amsterdam have a conductor on board (situated about halfway of the tram).
 In most cities, you’ll need to pay in cash.
 This differs for every public transport company though, and in some regions you can use your debit card.
 If you need to change to another bus, tram or subway you can use the same ticket, as long as you travel within the hour.

 You can use this same ticket for the subway (only available in Amsterdam and Rotterdam).
 However, in the subway, you can’t buy a ticket with the driver.
 So you will need to use a ticket machine available at all subway stations.
 If you change from subway to tram or bus, you can use that same ticket.

 Day tickets or multiple day tickets

 Do you intend to spend some time in one city and go around by public transport a lot?
-In that case the best deal is probably to buy a day ticket.
-Check it out at the tourist office of the city you are visiting.
-Note that you can only use such tickets in local transport, not in trains.
+In that case the best deal is probably to buy a day card.
+Check it out at the tourist office of the city that you visit.
+Note that you can only use such tickets in local transport, not in intercity trains.

 Special deals for train travel

 Sometimes shops such as supermarkets or drugstores sell cheap day tickets.
 With such a day card you can travel all over the Netherlands for the amount of about 15 to 20 euros per person.
 Usually the cards aren’t valid during rush hours on weekdays, but otherwise you’re free to go wherever you want.
 If you can obtain such a ticket, this is always a good deal, especially if you want to visit cities that are a bit further removed from where you are staying.

 An overview of the most recent actions is available at Goedkope treinkaartjes.
 This site is completely in Dutch, but with Google translate I’m sure you’ll get around.